dancaron/Django-Rapid-Deploy/README.md

 5. Grab your favorite beverage, take a sip, browse to your IP address on completion.

 ### Notes
 When Ubuntu software is being upgraded, you may be asked a few questions.
 The defaults will usually work just fine.
 I've seen this happen with Grub.
-Also, you will be asked to enter in a password during the user creation step.
-Your settings.py will still use sqlite, to use Postgres edit:
+Also, you will be asked to enter in a password and typical user configuration details during the user account creation step.

+### How to Switch from Sqlite to Postgres
+Sqlite is the default database, to use Postgres, simply edit:

 settings.py
 ~~~~